ibmresilient/resilient-community-apps/fn_microsoft_security_graph/README.md

     pip install -e ./fn_microsoft_security_graph/

-After installation, the package will be loaded by `resilient-circuits run`.
+After installation, the package is loaded by `resilient-circuits run`.

 To uninstall: